qsly09/MFmask/README.md

 # MFmask
 <b>IMPORTANT: Fmask 4.0 beta software on Windows (~1G) is ready to use now!
 It can be downloaded at this [link] (https://drive.google.com/drive/folders/1SXBnEBDJ1Kbv7IQ9qIgqloYHZfdP6O1O).</b> This version has substantial better cloud, cloud shadow, and snow detection results for Sentinel 2 and better results (compared to the 3.3 version that is currently being used by USGS as the Collection 1 QA Band) for Landsats 4-8 .
 This one software can be used for Landsats 4-8 Collection 1 product and Sentinel 2 Level-1C product at the same time.
 NOTE this new version (including all features of MFmask) also works better in mountainous area than MFmask 1.1.

+<b>Futher information about the Fmask 4.0 tool can be found at https://github.com/GERSL/Fmask.</b>

 Great news!
 MFmask 1.1 beta has been publicly released.
 This new package can FULL AUTOMATEDLY work!